0xTranqui/tranqui.dev/README.md

 3. For basic content updates, open pages/index.js and adjust section titles, content, and hyperlinks

+4. Follow this [guide](https://nextjs.org/learn/basics/deploying-nextjs-app) (you can skip step 2 if you have already clowned this repo) for deploying your new site on Vercel

-4. The rest is up to you
+5. The rest is up to you